Classic Australian Wooden Power Boats

 Reader's Boats

-As time marched on, I did the normal thing - got married and started to raise a family.
 In late 1995, my uncle asked me if I would like to take Stormy off his hands.
 It was a bit of a shock in that I had pretty well forgotten about the boat.
 After all, it had been locked away in a shed for 22 years!
-I spoke to the family and we decided we'd see how we liked power boating
+I spoke to the family and we decided we'd see how we liked power boating.

-The boat came home in a very tired condition.
-With some reluctance, the old Ford Y block V8 eventually burst into life.
+The boat came home in a very tired state.
+With some reluctance, the old Ford Y block eventually burst into life.
 A bit of a clean up and a re-varnish of the deck brought some dignity back to the old girl.
 Wetting out the hull for a couple of weeks saw the planks tighten up nicely.

 The boat was restored and engine overhauled in 1996 and has been in regular use ever since.
 It has suffered a few dings and scratches over the years.
-It is on its third deck since 1996 and recently had some rot in the keel repaired and a split plank replaced, but is still going strong.

 Stormy celebrated her 50th birthday in 2005.